 Reading / Language Arts

 Our teachers use the Math in Focus Program which emphasizes hands-on activities and critical thinking skills.
-It is based on the Singapore concept of math instruction utilizing mental math practice, problem solving activities, and reading for comprehension.
+It is based on the Singapore concept of math instruction utilizing mental math practice, problem-solving activities, and reading for comprehension.

 Science / Social Studies

+Mrs. Kathy Gupton provides one-on-one counseling and group instruction to students on a regular basis.
 Once a month, she plans activities focused on particular areas of need for students.
 Areas of focus include anger management, grief, friendship, personal safety and assertiveness.